i-MSCP/plugins/incubator/InstantSSH/README.md

 ### Requirements

 * i-MSCP >= 1.1.17 (plugin API >= 0.2.13)
-* openSSH server with public key authentication support enabled
+* openSSH server with both, passsword and key-based authentication support enabled

+**Note:** If you want allow only the key-based authentication, you can set the **passwordless_authentication** configuration option to **true** in the plugin configuration file.

 #### Debian / Ubuntu packages